ReactiveKit/ReactiveAlamofire/README.md

 pod 'AlamofireReactive', '~> 1.0'
 ```

 > Although framework is named ReactiveAlamofire, such name is already occupied on CocoaPods so we use alternative.
+You still import `ReactiveAlamofire` in your code.

 ### Carthage